Opened: October 1, 1982.

-Location: Future World -The Land Pavilion.
-The entrance is located opposite of Soarin’ on the lower level of the Land Pavilion.
+Future World -The Land Pavilion.
+The entrance is located opposite of Soarin’ and underneath Circle of Life.

 Closes Early: Unless it’s an evening Extra Magic Hours day, Living with the Land closes at 7pm.